smucclaw/eu-ai-act/act.md

 *Designation of national competent authorities*

-1.   the purpose of ensuring the application and implementation of this Regulation.
-National competent authorities shall be organised so as to safeguard the objectivity and impartiality
+1.

-2. Each Member State shall establish or designate a national supervisory authority, and at least one notifying authority and at least one market surveillance authority for the purpose of this Regulation as national competent authorities.
+2. Each Member State shall establish or designate at least one notifying authority and at least one market surveillance authority for the

+purpose of this Regulation as national competent authorities.
 These national competent authorities shall be organised so as to safeguard the priniciples of objectivity and impartiality of their activities and tasks.
-Provided that those prinicples are respected, such activities and tasks may be performed by one or several designated authorities, in accordance with the organisational needs of the Member State. surveillance authority unless a Member State has organisational and administrative reasons
+Provided that those prinicples are respected, such activities and tasks may be performed by one or several designated authorities, in accordance with the organisational needs of the Member State. national supervisory authority shall act as notifying authority and market surveillance authority unless a Member State has organisational and administrative reasons to designate

 3. Member States shall inform the Commission of their designation or designations .

-4. Member States shall ensure that national competent authorities are provided with adequate financial resources, technical equipment and well qualified human resources to effectively fulfil their tasks under this Regulation. authorities shall have a sufficient number of personnel permanently available whose competences and expertise shall include an in depth understanding of artificial intelligence
+4. Member States shall ensure that national competent authorities are provided with adequate financial resources, technical equipment and well qualified human resources to effectively fulfil their tasks under this Regulation. authorities shall have a sufficient number of personnel permanently available whose competences and expertise shall include an in-depth understanding of artificial intelligence technologies, data and data computing, fundamental rights, health and safety risks and

 5. By *\[one year after entry into force of this Regulation\]* and afterwards six months before the deadline referred to in Article 84(2) Member States shall inform the Commission on the status of the financial resources, technical equipment and human resources of the national competent authorities with an assessment of their adequacy.
 The Commission shall transmit that information to the Board for discussion and possible recommendations.